RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

 #.  **Start the SCPI server** by selecting one of the ``RUN`` buttons.

-    * **TCP** - Start the SCPI server with TCP protocol.
+    * **TCP (Recommended)** - Start the SCPI server with TCP protocol.
 It is the most commonly used protocol for SCPI communication and is compatible with most software environments that support SCPI commands.
     * **UART** - Start the SCPI server through the UART interface.
 This option is used for serial communication and is suitable for environments that support serial communication protocols.
     * **Arduino** - Start the SCPI server in Arduino mode.
 This option is designed for use with Arduino-based environments and allows for seamless integration with Arduino projects.
     * **Arduino TCP** - Start the SCPI server in Arduino TCP mode.
 This option combines the features of both TCP and Arduino modes, providing a versatile solution for various applications.